sergif-github/Python-Course/README.md

 - **Atom**

-    Atom is a customizable and hackable text editor developed by GitHub.
+    Atom is a customizable text editor developed by GitHub.
 It offers a vast ecosystem of packages and themes, making it a popular choice for Python developers who prefer flexibility and extensibility.

     Install Atom from the official website (https://atom.io/).